 50% of the Storage Capacity (in MWh),

-for a period of 18 months commencing from the first date of the Force Majeure Event, the Commonwealth may terminate this Agreement by notice to the Operator, this Agreement will terminate on the date set out in that notice and that termination will be deemed to be a termination pursuant to clause 27.2.
+for a continuous period of 18 months commencing from the first date of the Force Majeure Event, the Commonwealth may terminate this Agreement by notice to the Operator, this Agreement will terminate on the date set out in that notice and that termination will be deemed to be a termination pursuant to clause 22.2.

-Termination under this clause 21.9 is without liability to either party, other than in respect of any Liability accrued as at the date of termination.
+Termination under this clause 19.9 is without liability to either party, other than in respect of any Liability accrued as at the date of termination.